Many a head of history will have used some of the holiday to do a little thinking about how to move his or her history department’s practice forward.

 Let’s imagine one such head of history.
 She has been anticipating the likely state of Year 9’s essay writing by June.
 What sorts of things will the essays tell her?
 How are they going to get better?
 And what does ‘getting better’ mean anyway?

 Let’s imagine that she and her department have focused on causation essays – those essays that will answer questions such as: Why did Russia have a Bolshevik revolution?
 Why did South African apartheid end?
 Let’s say she’s been thinking about this in the light of earlier causation essays, perhaps Year 8’s favourite on Napoleon’s demise.
-What is a strong argument in such a question?
-What layers of knowledge do the essays reveal?
+What is a strong argument in an extended response to such a question?
+In what different ways do the students arrange, link and prioritise the causes?
+And what layers of knowledge do the essays reveal?
 What deficits in knowledge do they betray?
 What is knowledge ‘doing’ in the stronger essays?
-What layers of knowledge from Year 7 seem to be indirectly affecting success in Years 8 and 9?
+What hidden layers of knowledge from Year 7 seem to be indirectly affecting success in Years 8 and 9?
+Which causation arguments seem to have the most explanatory power?
 What is giving these students power as they survey and wonder, judge and reckon?

 Our head of history will steep herself in the numerous articles by other history teachers who have considered such matters over two decades.
 She knows most already, but she will search for new ones.
 And in order to move deeply into decisions about the nature of what she is after, and to build her own knowledge, she will also read recent historical scholarship: Christopher Clark on the causes of the First World War, Mary Beard on the fall of the Roman Empire, or perhaps that new book on the Ottomans … … is there time?